samuelOsborne/lottie-FAST/README.md

 - Configuration of lottie-web via attributes
 - Control toolbar with play, pause, stop, progress track with seeker, looping

+## Tools used

+- [Microsoft FAST](https://www.fast.design/) for creating the custom elements
+- [Lottie-web](https://github.com/airbnb/lottie-web) for the Lottie player
+- Karma + Mocha for testing

 ## Table of Contents

 - [Installation](#installation)